 Dr Orietta Da Rold, St John's

-I have organised several international conferences and postgraduate events.
+I regularly give papers at national and international events as well as organise international conferences, workshops and postgraduate colloquia.
 I am an advocate for postgraduate and early career training, and I am involved with the Quadrivium Project.
 Recently, I've convened with Dr Philip Shaw (University of Leicester), Aidan Conti (University of Bergen) and Dr Richard Dance (University of Cambridge) the 2014 run of Writing Britain: 500-1500 which was held in the Faculty of English, University of Cambridge, 30 June to 2 July 2014.

 Areas of Graduate Supervision